pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 2. Grant permissions to the remote storage

-    Like restoring data using BR and Dumpling, when you use Amazon S3 as the storage, there are three methods to grant permissions.
+    If you use Amazon S3 as the storage, refer to [AWS account Permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
 The configuration varies with different methods.
-For details, see [Grant Permissions to Remote Storage](grant-permissions-to-remote-storage.md#aws-account-permissions).

     If you use Ceph as the storage, you can only grant permissions by importing AccessKey and SecretKey.
 See [Grant permissions by AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).

     If you use GCS as the storage, refer to [GCS account permissions](grant-permissions-to-remote-storage.md#gcs-account-permissions).

     * Grant permissions by importing AccessKey and SecretKey

-        If you use Amazon S3, Ceph, or GCS as the storage, grant permissions by importing AccessKey and SecretKey.

         1. Create a `Secret` configuration file `secret.yaml` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.